H60Ninja/security-news/README.md

 3. **New sources get discovered, not just monitored.** When research turns up a credible source not yet in the catalog, it's logged in `sources/candidates.md` and scored against the same rubric before being promoted — the source list is expected to grow over time, not stay fixed.

-4. **This runs on a schedule.** A recurring scheduled task triggers the daily process each morning; see the task list in this workspace (or ask to check/update it) for the current schedule.
+4. **This runs on a schedule.** A recurring scheduled task triggers the daily process each morning.
+The live trigger is registered in Cowork's own scheduling system (not stored in this repo), but `SCHEDULE.md` documents its exact configuration so it can be re-registered on a new machine or session without reverse-engineering anything.

 ## Where to start